ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Multi-session Win10 Deployment

 ## networking services
-Azure virtual networks enable Azure resources, such as VMs, web apps, and databases, to communicate with each other, with users on the internet, and with your on-premises client computers.
-You can think of an Azure network as a set of resources that links other Azure resources.
+Azure Virtual Network:
 - a private isolated network in Azure
+- Connects VMs to incoming virtual private network (VPN) connections
+- enable Azure resources, such as VMs, web apps, and databases, to communicate with each other, with users on the internet, and with your on-premises client computers.
+- think of an Azure network as a set of resources that links other Azure resources.

 key networking capabilities:
 - Isolation and segmentation.
 Virtual Network allows you to create multiple isolated virtual networks.
 When you set up a virtual network, you define a private IP address space by using either public or private IP address ranges.
 You can divide that IP address space into subnets and allocate part of the defined address space to each named subnet